pravn27/reactjs-tech-doc/docs/roadmap/beginner-reactjs-roadmap.md

 # Beginner - Core Fundamentals

-> This phase introduces the fundamental building blocks of React.
+> Introduces the fundamental building blocks of React.

 ## 1. Introduction to React